 What is McCormick Road Hall-Style Housing Like?

-McCormick Road’s historic hallway-style houses — Bonnycastle, Dabney, Hancock, Kent, Lefevre, and Metcalf — host about 800 students, primarily in double bedroom accommodations.
+McCormick Road’s historic houses — Bonnycastle, Dabney, Echols, Emmet, Hancock, Humphreys, Kent, Lefevre, Metcalf, and Page — host about 1300 students in double-bedroom accommodations in newly renovated halls.
 Around 45 students live on each hallway and share a common bathroom.
 Two upperclass Resident Advisors live on each floor.
-Echols, Emmet, Humphreys, and Page will be closed in 2018-2019 for renovations.

 How the Houses Got Their Names

 - William Holding Echols earned a bachelor of science and civil engineering at the University in 1882.
 He returned in 1891 as adjunct professor of mathematics and superintendent of buildings and grounds, and lived in Pavilion VIII with his family.
 He is remembered for his efforts to save the Rotunda when the Annex caught fire in 1895.

 - Charles Hancock was born in Albemarle County, Virginia and attended the Miller Manual Training School, now known as the Miller School.
 He graduated from the University in 1904 and was elected to Phi Beta Kappa and the Raven Society.
 He returned in 1908 as adjunct professor of mechanical engineering.